Poor Cow: Filming locations

+Loach did not enjoy the experience of filming.
+He recalled Janni "brought in people from the film industry and I brought in people I knew from television, and the two didn’t blend.
+We had more or less two crews working side by side and not mixing."
+This resulted in the movie going overschedule by several weeks.
+For the last two weeks of filming White also worked on I'll Never Forget What's'isname which Loach says caused a number of scheduling problems.

 Music

 The opening credits attribute the film music to Donovan, although many pop songs like "Funny how love can be" by the Ivy League and "Not Fade Away" by the Rolling Stones from the era are heard in the film.
 Three Donovan songs are heard in the film, including the title song.
 The melody of the title song is repeated instrumentally in diverse arrangements in several parts of the film.
 It was released as single B-side to "Jennifer Juniper" in early 1968 in a different arrangement and with altered lyrics.
 For example, the standard release version opens with the line "I dwell in the north in the green country", while the version in the film opens with the line "I dwell in the town in the grey country".

 Other songs by Donovan in the film are "Be Not Too Hard" and "Colours", the latter of which is sung by the character played by Terence Stamp.